salesforce/scv-connector-base/README.md

-# scv-connector-base
-Service Cloud Voice Connector Foundation.
+# Service Cloud Voice base connector
+The base connector is an SDK for partner telephony systems that integrate with Salesforce Service Cloud Voice.

+## Document
+We’ve provided documentation in the `/docs` folder.

 ## Installation